dtavangar/devdocs/guides/v2.0/cloud/before/before-workspace-magento-prereqs.md

         mysql_secure_installation
 3. Access the MariaDB database.
-4. Grant all priviledges to the Magento account you created for the local:

-        grant all priviledges on <database> to '<account>'@'localhost' identified by '<password>';
+4. Create DB user

+	CREATE USER '<USERNAME>'@'localhost' IDENTIFIED BY '<PASSWORD>';

-5. Finally create the database:
+5. Create the database:

         create database magento;
         use magento;
+6. Grant all priviledges to the Magento account you created for the local:

+        GRANT ALL PRIVILEGES ON <database> to '<USERNAME>'@'localhost' identified by '<password>';

 6. Exit when done.

 ### Set up the auto-increment for MariaDB {#cloud-mysql}